chris-j-akers/i8080-javascript/README.md

 ```
 Above, the `OutputDevice` is connected to port 0x01 (1) of the `Bus`.
 To access this device, the source code needs to use the `OUT` opcode with an operand of `0x01`.

+Extending the class, instead of implementing it, may seem overkill for this example but in a lot of cases there will be additional devices to add and different hooks required to emulate OS or ROM functions (see `ExecuteNextInstruction()` in [`cpudiag-computer.js`](src/cpu-test-program/cpudiag-computer.js) for an example of emulating OS API calls without an OS).
+Extending the `Computer` class helps to decouple specific machine behaviour from the `core` components.

 ## 5. Write the main `tutorial.js` script to be executed through the browser

 Now to write the main `tutorial.js` script which will instantiate the `TutorialComputer` and execute some 8080 binary code.

 Code is stored as byte values in an array called `program`.
-This `program` is loaded into the virtual memory of the `TutorialComputer` object using the `LoadProgram()` method, then the `ExecuteNextInstruction()` method is called to step through it.
+This `program` is loaded into the virtual memory of the `TutorialComputer` object using the `LoadProgram()` method, then the `ExecuteNextInstruction()` method is called to step through it until the `HALT` status of the CPU is set to `true`.

+The program is loaded into memory address 0x0 (the default), but this could be changed by passing the `addr` parameter to the `LoadProgram()` method.

   ```javascript
   import { TutorialComputer } from './tutorial-computer.js'

   const computer = new TutorialComputer();

   const program = [
       0x3E,            // MVI A...
       0x28,            // #0x28 (40)